tomchadwin/tom.chadw.in/_posts/2019-02-02-ScrapingWebmapsWithweb2qgis.md

 - [github.com/tomchadwin/web2qgis](https://github.com/tomchadwin/web2qgis)

-Thanks are due to James Milner, Vladimir Agafonkin, Per Liedman, and Calvin Metcalfe for help on Twitter during all this.
+Thanks are due to James Milner, Vladimir Agafonkin, Per Liedman, and Calvin Metcalf for help on Twitter during all this.
 Without it I would definitely not have got as far as I have.